WHMHammer/auth/README.md

 # Authentication system

-This project aims to provide an authentication system with back-end CGI scripts and front-end HTML pages, CSS stylesheets and JavaScript scripts.
+This project aims to provide an authentication system using a Python WSGI structure - [Flask](https://github.com/pallets/flask).
 The authentication system supports utf-8 encoding, and uses a challenge-response approach.

 ## Warning: